AdobeDocs/experience-manager-core-components.pt-BR/help/using/image.md

    ![](assets/chlimage_1-21.png)

-   Selecione a opção **Permitir corte** para permitir que o autor do conteúdo recorte a imagem no componente na janela de edição.
+   Select the option **Allow crop** to allow the content author to crop the image in the component in the edit dialog.
-   * Clique **em Adicionar** para adicionar uma proporção de corte predefinido.
+   * Click **Add** to add a pre-defined crop aspect ratio.
-   * Digite um nome descritivo, que será mostrado na lista suspensa **Iniciar corte** .
+   * Enter a descriptive name, which will be shown in the **Start Crop** dropdown.
    * Insira a proporção numérica do aspecto.
    * Use as alças de arrastar para reorganizar a ordem das proporções
    * Use o ícone de lixeira para excluir uma proporção.
    >[!CAUTION]
    >
-   >Observe que no AEM, as proporções de corte são definidas como **altura/largura**.
+   >Note that in AEM, crop aspect ratios are defined as **height/width**.
 Isso difere da definição convencional de largura/altura e é feita para os motivos de compatibilidade herdada.
 Os autores de conteúdo não estarão cientes de nenhuma diferença desde que forneça um nome claro da proporção, pois o nome é mostrado na interface do usuário, e não a proporção.

-### Guia Estilos {#styles-tab-1}
+### Styles Tab {#styles-tab-1}

-O componente de imagem é compatível com o Sistema [de estilo AEM](authoring.md#component-styling).
+The Image Component supports the AEM [Style System](authoring.md#component-styling).